Asset managers La Française, Alger agree strategic partnership

 The deal, pending regulatory approval, will see La Française take a 49.9 percent stake in Alger Management Ltd and bring together the former's strengths in distribution with Alger's expertise in growth equities, they said in a statement.

-La Française, majority owned by Credit Mutuel Nord Europe, managed 48 billion euros (36 billion pounds) at the end of December, while Alger managed more than $22.4 billion, the statement said.
+La Française, majority owned by Credit Mutuel Nord Europe, managed 48 billion euros ($54.15 billion) at the end of December, while Alger managed more than $22.4 billion, the statement said.

 "Together, with Alger, we'll be developing new markets and building on its well-merited reputation among American retail and institutional investors as a high-standing and innovative asset manager," said La Française Managing Director Patrick Rivière in the statement.